Support us 😍

 • Swatting.
 When someone anonymously calls an emergency number to report a fake emergency that sounds serious enough to elicit a response from a SWAT (special weapons and tactics) team.

-Trending this week: The top reasons why good people do – sometimes – bad things.
+Trending this week: the top reasons why good people – sometimes – do bad things

 Conclusion